 - US Online Sports Betting

-DraftKings already offers daily fantasy sports in partnership with Foxwoods.
-Though the company has its origins in that space, it has successfully branched out into the sports betting and online casino verticals as well and is known for its innovative products.
+Prior to the launch of legal online gambling in Connecticut, DraftKings was already offering daily fantasy sports in partnership with Foxwoods.
+Though the company has its origins in that space, it has successfully branched out into the sports betting and online casino verticals, as well, and is known for its innovative products.

 In the partnership agreement reached in December 2020, Foxwoods said DraftKings is its sports betting partner and will provide a sportsbook once the Connecticut bill becomes law.